spring-cloud/spring-cloud-stream/roadmap.md

 - [x] Support for pubsub as "primary" input/output (in addition to the existing queue semantics)

-- [x] Endpoint "/channels" for module configuration metadata ("/bus" is taken by Spring Cloud)
+- [x] Endpoint "/channels" for module configuration metadata

-- [x] Discover channel names through Spring Cloud service discovery (via "/channels" endpoint on remote components)

-- [x] Listen for changes in discovery catalog and potentially rebind channels

 - [ ] `@BusClient` like `@FeignClient` where the remote service (and optionally channel) can be specified